spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-glue-api/install-the-shipment-glue-api.md

 {% info_block warningBox "Verification" %}

-To make sure that `SelectedShipmentMethodCheckoutDataResponseMapperPlugin` is activated, send the `POST https://glue.mysprykershop.com/checkout-data` request endpoint with shipment a method ID and check that, in the response, the `selectedShipmentMethods` is not empty:
+To verify that `SelectedShipmentMethodCheckoutDataResponseMapperPlugin` is activated, send the `POST https://glue.mysprykershop.com/checkout-data` request with a shipment a method ID and check that, in the response, the `selectedShipmentMethods` is not empty:

 **Response sample**